 Hardik Pandya: The all-rounder has had his fair share of injury troubles since the conclusion of the World Cup 2019, and has only sparingly made appearances over the last nine or so months.
 He will, however, be keen to return to the Mumbai side for the IPL and work his way back to full fitness ahead of the T20 World Cup.
 He is crucial to Mumbai’s balance, and indeed India’s, and will be determined to put on a good show and remind everyone of his enduring qualities.

 IPL 2020 Betting odds

-Qualifier 2: Mumbai have traditionally faltered every year after winning an IPL title, and that could be the case this year as well.
+Qualifier 2: Mumbai have traditionally faltered every year after winning an IPL title, and that could be the case this year as well, especially with the hanging shadow of their poor track record in the host country.
 As usual, they will start slowly with a few hiccoughs, but notch up the results in the business end to make the knockouts.
 But they might not make it much further than that.